Contents

 In the studio

-As with The Beatles’ Magical Mystery Tour and Abbey Road, some of McCartney’s best solo and Wings work emerged from the toughest circumstances.
+As with The Beatles’ Magical Mystery Tour and Abbey Road, some of Paul McCartney’s best solo and Wings work emerged from the toughest circumstances.

 EMI’s studio in Lagos was a far cry from the state-of-the-art conditions at Abbey Road.
 The studio was situated next onto a noisy pressing plant, and construction was not complete.
 The mixing desk was faulty, there were no backup facilities, no acoustic baffle screens, and the only microphones were a set found in a cardboard box inside a cupboard.